Why Does My Makeup Look Dry?

 Solving Dry And Cracked Looking Makeup

-Once you’ve narrowed down the reason why your makeup is drying out, the next thing you have to do is find the best way to keep your skin looking fresh and hydrated throughout the day!
-Based on the causes we listed above, we’ll break down our ideal solutions:
+Once you’ve narrowed down the reason why your makeup is drying out, the next step is to find the best way to keep your skin looking fresh and hydrated throughout the day.

 Proper Skin Prep

-• Moisturize Your Skin You should never apply makeup on a dirty face, so after you’ve washed it, don’t skimp out on the moisturizer!
-We recommend something lightweight but replenishing and nourishing.
 Something with hyaluronic acid will give you that extra boost you need for plump, hydrated skin- that’s why we love the Neutrogena Hydro Boost Water Gel.

-• Waiting Game Once your moisturizer is on, make sure you allow it ample time to sink into the skin.
-Applying makeup directly on top of moisturizer will have your cosmetics sitting on the top of your skin, potentially compromising their wear time and drying them out faster.
-Though it may seem long, wait 15 minutes before continuing your routine.
+Applying makeup directly on top of moisturizer will cause your cosmetics to sit on the surface of your skin, potentially compromising their wear time and drying them out more quickly.

-• Hydrating Primer To keep flakiness from showing up to begin with, double your moisturizing insurance by layering your moisturized skin with a nourishing primer!
 For an extra luxurious feel that’ll keep you looking dewy all day, we like the Embryolisse Lait-Crème Concentré.

 Skincare

-If you know that your skin is on the drier side, you may be no stranger to the fact that your makeup tends to cling onto any texture, potentially exaggerating the look of your dry skin or flakiness.
+If you know that your skin is on the drier side, you may be no stranger to the fact that your makeup tends to cling to any texture.

-The key to fighting those flakes is easy- exfoliate!
-However, it’s important to do so correctly, so that you don’t accidentally dry your skin out even more.
 Though physical exfoliants may seem more effective, they could strip your skin of its natural oils, making you even drier.

-A great video that goes in-depth about treating thirsty skin is this one by skincare guru, Hyram:
+A great video that goes in-depth about treating thirsty skin is this one by skincare guru Hyram.:

 Choosing Cream Products

-Though the answer may be clear, it’s important to specify that cream-based products are going to be far more hydrating for the skin than powder-based products.
-Using a combination of both of them in your routine will keep your skin from looking too dry or too wet.
+Though the answer may be clear, it’s essential to specify that cream-based products are going to be far more hydrating for the skin than powder-based products.

-If you have an oily skin type, powder-based products will keep your skin in check, whereas dry to normal skin may find that an abundance of powder products will have your makeup looking dusty, dry, and cracked.
+However, those with dry to normal skin may find that an abundance of powder products will make their makeup look dusty, dry, and cracked.

 Perhaps the main product you can blame your dry makeup on is your setting powder (if you use one).
-Setting powders are a tricky thing to master, and can easily be overused.

 Long-Wearing Makeup

-Makeup that’s worn longer than it should be tends to look bad, no matter how many touch-ups you do.
 Even if you use a long-wear primer and setting spray, the freshness of your makeup relies solely on the products in between those layers.

-Some cream makeup products that are known for their longevity are the L’Oreal Paris Infalliable Glow Foundation, the e.l.f.
-Camo Concealer, and by opting for cheek/lip stains rather than cream formulas that could easily smudge away.
+And by opting for cheek/lip stains rather than cream formulas that could easily smudge away.

 A Proper Refresh

-Going to the bathroom to “powder your nose” may have been more popular of a saying back in the day, but it isn’t something we shouldn’t be taking seriously!
-Refreshing your makeup can take all of 2 minutes, and the products you need can easily be carried with you.
+Going to the bathroom to “powder your nose” may have been a more popular saying back in the day, but it isn’t something we shouldn’t be taking seriously!

-The only two things you need are a dewy refreshing mist, and something to blend your makeup with!
-We’re big fans of the Elf+ Glow Dewy Mist to bring some life to drying makeup.
+The only two things you need are a dewy, refreshing mist and something to blend your makeup with!

 Ideal Makeup Tips To Keep Skin Fresh All Day